icing/blog/more_acme.md

 ## More Dices

-The likelihood of throwing only 1s (in D&D a certain miss) goes down rapidly if you add dices.
+The likelihood of throwing only 1s goes down rapidly if you add dices.
 In the recent Apache ACME (mod_md v.2.4.16), you may therefore configure two or more CAs for your certificates.